J12 M40

 British Motor Museum

-This is not the first 'MG' car, a saloon based on the Bullnose had been advertised as an MG the previous year, and several more MGs followed before the year was out.
+Although traditionally called ‘Old Number One’, this is not the first MG.
+A saloon based on the Bullnose Morris chassis had been advertised under the famous initials in 1923 and several more MG sports cars followed before the year was out.

-MG Old Number One is reputed to have cost £279 to build.
-Soon after the Trial, Cecil Kimber sold it to Harry Turner of Stockport for £300, making a profit.
-After it had gone through several ownerships, MG bought it back in 1932 for the princely sum of £15.
+The whole car is reputed to have cost £279 to build and soon after the Land’s End Trial, Cecil Kimber sold it a friend, Harry Turner of Stockport, for £300.
+After it went through several ownerships, MG bought it back in 1932 for the princely sum of £15.

 British Motor Industry Heritage Trust, Registered Charity in England & Wales: 286575